dirkleas/miditoyz/README.md

 Notice in this example, two different voicings are defined around two different styles of music, with different instruments.
 Don't worry, if you don't provide a mapping for every instrument voice used in the MIDI file you're streaming, it will default to the MIDI file voice.

-Bringing it all together, you can stream your with your voice preferences via `miditoyz stream --music "stds.csv" --voicing "jazz standards"` to chill with some jazz standards, or `miditoyz stream --music "blues.csv" --voicing blues` to kick back to some blues.
+Bringing it all together, you can stream with your voice preferences via `miditoyz stream --music "stds.csv" --voicing "jazz standards"` to chill with some jazz standards, or `miditoyz stream --music "blues.csv" --voicing blues` to kick back to some blues.
 See how easy it is to marry voicing preferences and musical selections with complete precision?!

 ### Yamaha Clavinvova Datalists